Reviews 2026

 Tape4 eponymous LP (no label, Poland)

 One might be forgiven for thinking that the idea of getting four sound recordists together who each usually splice field recordings, ambient-noise and snippets snatched from abandoned tapes might not seem that enticing initially.
 However, the four works here, assembled by Maciek Olewniczak, Marcin Barski, Marcin Dymite and Patryk Daszkiewicz in different configurations, counter such misgivings immediately as they churn through neatly collaged and sometimes looped meshes of dialogue, penumbral hiss, found sounds and suchlike to create a whole that wavers steadfastly between the atmospheric, hypnotic and mischievous.
 Let’s hope Tape4 can pull a few more tricks out of their collective sleeve for another release.
+(RJ)

 Uton Unusual Suggestions LP (L’eau Des Fleurs, France, 2025)